Gray486/Gray486/README.md

 I am a high schooler who makes little games and tools for fun.
-I mainly use clientside Javascript and Node.JS. :)
+I am also programming lead on robotics FRC team 1648. :)